 If fear of having others find out about their problems is on their mind, then discuss your discretion and promise confidentiality.

 If the objection you most frequently hear is related to time limitations or you note a a reluctance to make a long-term commitment, then use your website copy to explain how you are a practical coach who will stay focused on obtaining tangible, measurable results within a specific timeframe.

 Even after reading the copy on your website, some prospects still won’t know whether you are a fit for their needs.
 Rather than lose a chance to demonstrate your value, offer a free initial consultation.
 You can even specify the time of the appointment, limiting it to 30 minutes or one hour.

-People seeking a solution should be willing to at least invest the time, if not their money, to talk with you and get their questions answered.
+People seeking a solution should be willing to invest the time, if not their money, to talk with you and get their questions answered.
 Then they can make an educated decision about whether to continue on as one of your clients.

 Keep these elements in mind as you design and write your coaching or consulting website: